ZM4G glow logo

 Note: if K5D is already explicitly defined elsewhere in the database, you will get a warning message as it has to be a unique database key value.

 Note: DXpeditions to S. Cook Islands such as Rarotonga are granted callsigns with the same E5 prefix as the much rarer N. Cooks.
 Logger32 unfortunately defaults to N. Cooks and exceptions have to be entered manually in the same way.
+Auto-updates from Club Log are the way to go.

 Q: How do I correct my PC’s clock?